sunnyeesl/BigLD/README.md

     ## 35   879  882   rs5747408   rs9604802 18397120 18398018
     ## 36   883 1000   rs9604803   rs9605461 18398207 18459658

-If you want to apply heuristic procedure, add option `checkLargest = TRUE`.
+If you want to apply heuristic procedure (especially, when there are memory issues), add option `checkLargest = TRUE`.

 ``` r
 Big_LD(geno, SNPinfo, checkLargest = TRUE)